peroks/model/README.md

 Currently, the `foreign`, `unique` and `index` property items are not in use.
 There is no validation based on these items.
-They are intended for creating database tables in later versions.
+They are intended for creating database tables in future versions. `value` and `properties` are ony used for exporting model data with `Model::data( ModelData::PROPERTIES )`.

 ## Supported property types